 Now let’s spread the information about your new plugin!
 One way is to make people know about this plugin.
 Engage users to provide feedback or reviews.

 With these steps, you’ll be well on your way to creating a successful WordPress plugin!
+You can now have your site updated, whether it’s a custom WordPress plugin or a dynamic WordPress plugin designed for unique tasks.

 Step 1: Build Your First Simple WordPress Plugin